-While studying architecture in the 80's in my hometown, Lima, I got a job as a journalist for a local newspaper.
-Many of the articles had to be documented with photographs, this made me take a camera and start to do my first pictures.
+While studying architecture in the 80's in my hometown, Lima, I found out that there was a lack of information in the media about all subjects related to the youth.
+This made me teamed up with two friends and proposed to the local newspaper to have a daily page where we would cover all concerns related to the matter.
+Many of the articles had to be documented with photographs which made me take a camera and start to do my first pictures.

 In 2006 I started to work with art director David Tortora and by 2009 we created Jeff orGina, a series of both, art and commercial projects where the use of image manipulation covers an integral part in the creative process.
 We like to define our work as anti-minimal, visually rich, realistic but categorically non real.

-In 2013, after two years work, in a team work we’ve presented 'Proyecto Mírame, Lima', a series of 50 family portraits aiming to reflect the cultural, ethnical, religious diversities present within the peruvian capital.
+In 2013, after two years work in a team, we presented 'Proyecto Mírame, Lima', a series of 50 family portraits aiming to reflect the cultural, ethnical, religious diversities present within the Peruvian capital.
 Using a language that lies between photojournalism and creative portraiture, the project has represented a new direction in my professional journey, opening a new set of possibilities and giving me many satisfactions.

-In 2014 I've deepen my research in photography as an art form working with architectural collages, nudes and light movement.
-At the same time my first experiments with motion photography got selected to be exhibited at the Saatchi Gallery of London and La Gaîte Lyrique Museum of Paris.
+2014 was a fundamental year to me where I've deepen my research in photography as an art form working with architectural collages, nudes and light movement.
+At the same time, my first experiments with motion photography got selected to be exhibited at the Saatchi Gallery of London and La Gaîte Lyrique Museum of Paris.

 By the end of 2017 the ‘Mírame, Lima’ team presented a new photographic book, ‘Mírame España’ related to the big changes of Spanish society on the last decades.
 An exhibition will be held in Madrid during June and July 2018 as part of PhotoEspaña.